GiantRavens/backblazeS3/readme.md

 ## Configure Your Bucket and Connection Information

+If you aren't already signed up for Backblaze B2 [sign up for Backblaze B2 here](https://www.backblaze.com/b2/sign-up.html?referrer=giantravens) - your first 10GB/month are always no charge, after that $5/TB/month.

-1. Create your target bucket in your Backblaze Account Management Page
+1. Create your target bucket in your Backblaze Account Management Page.
 2. Issue an application key that only has access to that bucket - be sure that the 'list all buckets' option is selected.

 Make note of the server endpoint associated with the bucket, and edit your configuration in `.env` to match your bucket, server, and appkey details.